nuclearace/CytubeBot/README.md

 - `$userlimit (true|false) | n` Limits the number of videos users can add.
 Mods are not exempt.
 Ex: `$userlimit true 5`
 - `$shuffle` Shuffles the playlist.
 Requries mod or permission
 - `$blockuser username [true|false]` Stops username from adding videos.
 Requires owner rank to use
+- `$settime time` Sets the time on the video to time.
+Whereas time is in seconds.
+Requires mod or "T" permission.

 Don't require rank/permission: